-What is a preschool service?
-Well it is defined as services which generally cater for pre-school children in the 0-6 year age bracket.
-Typically a premises offering full day care each will have the following rooms e.g. baby room, wobbler room, toddler room, pre-preschool room, preschool room, afterschool room.
+Typically, premises offering full day care each will have the following rooms e.g., baby room, wobbler room, toddler room, pre-preschool room, preschool room, afterschool room.
 Your child will be assigned a room depending on their age, stage of development and individual ability.

 Part Time Day Care:

-Some parents may not need childcare for the full day so part time care might suit their needs better.
-Part time day care means a pre-school service offering a structured day care service for pre-school children for a total of more than 3.5 hours and less than 5 hours per day, and which may include a sessional pre-school service.
+Part time day care is where an early years service offering a structured day care service for children for a total of more than 3.5 hours and less than 5 hours per day, and which may include a sessional pre-school service.
 The service must provide the same physical environment, including rest, play and sanitary facilities, as for full day care.
-Services covered by the above definition of part time daycare may include pre-schools, playgroups, crèches, montessori pre-schools, naíonraí, notifiable childminders or similar services which generally cater for pre-school children in the 0-6 year age bracket.
+Services covered by the above definition of part time daycare may include pre-schools, playgroups, crèches, montessori pre-schools, naíonraí, registered childminders or similar services which generally cater for pre-school children in the 0-6 year age bracket.